-In twentieth-century Egypt an anthropologist uncovers the lives of mediaeval traders and slavesBy John Ryle • 27 June 2016 • Independent on Sunday • Travellers In An Antique Land by Amitav Ghosh • Posted 2016 • 684 words
+In 20th-century Egypt an anthropologist uncovers the lives of mediaeval traders and slavesBy John Ryle • 1 May 1992 • Independent on Sunday • Travellers In An Antique Land by Amitav Ghosh • Posted 2016 • 684 words

 Amitav Ghosh, an Indian social anthropologist and novelist, lived in Lataifa, a village in Lower Egypt in the 1980s.
 His research took him from the village to the library of a synagogue in Cairo and a hoard of letters that had been discovered there between Jewish merchants in mediaeval India and their counterparts in the Middle East.
 In An Antique Land is an account both of Ghosh’s life in Egypt as a field researcher and of his scholarly pursuit of the Slave of MS H.6, a twelfth-century Indian man who worked as a business agent for one of the Jewish merchants, and who appears, sometimes drunk, in occasional sentences and asides in the letters preserved in the synagogue library.